ISO_logo ISO_logo

 Medical Device Optics

 Ball lenses are often used as beam collimators for optical fibers and to improve signal coupling between emitters, detectors, and fibers.
-They have a high coupling efficiency and are easy to align.
+They have high coupling efficiency and are easy to align.
 A single ball lens is used to couple a laser beam to an optical fiber, while two ball lenses are used to couple two optical fibers.

 NA = 1/sqr[1+4(EFL/d)2]